paolobettelini/lwjgl-template/README.md

+# LWJGL

+This repository contains a template for setting up a window using LWJGL.

-# Compile with Gradle:
+1. Compile with Gradle

    + On UNIX
     ```shell
         chmod +x gradlew
         ./gradlew build
     ```

     + On Windows